ausaccessfed/dev-portal/docs/_how-to-write-a-tutorial/02-minor-changes.md

 duration: 1
 ---

-This section which will show you how to request changes to the tutorial documentation.
+This section which will show you how to request minor changes to the tutorial documentation.

 ## Raising an issue
 The easiest way to request a change is to raise an issue.
 To do this, you will require a [GitHub](https://github.com) account.